aeturrell/occupationcoder/README.md

 and the output is in the 'processed_jobs.csv' file in the outputs/ folder.

 ### Acknowledgements
-We are very grateful to Emmet Cassidy for testing an early version of this algorithm.
+We are very grateful to Emmet Cassidy for testing this algorithm.

 ### Disclaimer
 This code is provided 'as is'.
 We would love it if you made it better or extended it to work for other countries.
 All views expressed are our personal views, not those of any employer.